50 Free Things To Do in Beverly Hills

 9. Admire the silver torso sculpture in the Rodeo Drive median at Dayton Way.
 "Torso" by world-renowned artist Robert Graham is the symbol for the Rodeo Drive Walk of Style.

 10. Head to the edge of town to view the signature Beverly Hills city limits street signs.
-One is located on the northeast corner of Santa Monica Blvd and Moreno Drive.
+One is located on the northwest corner of Santa Monica Boulevard and Deheny Drive.

 11. Be wowed by magical décor during the holiday season.
 Two Rodeo and Rodeo Drive are especially full of holiday cheer and each hotel decorates its lobby to the nines in a unique and festive fashion.